- Trusted Forex Broker Introduction

 - Reliability – Solid Reputation / Excellent Customer service

-1. & 2. are related with your Hard Money (profit & principal) and 3. & 4. are related to the level of How Comfortably you can make daily tradings.
+1. & 2. are related to your Hard Money (profit & principal) and 3. & 4. are related to the level of How Comfortably you can make daily tradings.

 On top of the above criteria, you should not forget about Cost.
-There are a few agencies that have partnership with Forex brokers, they will provide you with various rebates without any change of your trading, simply they kick back certain % of their referral commission they earn from your sign up via their link.
+There are a few agencies that have a partnership with Forex brokers, they will provide you with various rebates without any change of your trading, simply kick back a certain % of their referral commission they earn from your sign-up via their link.

 Trusted Brokers Appendix

 Not all Forex brokers nowadays are regulated by appropriate financial regulators in their countries.
 It’s important to pay attention to your broker’s regulatory status, as it’ll determine the level of security and protection of your investment.